cardano-foundation/CIPs/CIP-?/README.md

 ```haskell
 integerToByteString :: BuiltinInteger -> BuiltinByteString
 ```
-Convert a number to a bitwise representation.
+Convert a number to its bitwise representation.

 ---
 ```haskell
 byteStringToInteger :: BuiltinByteString -> BuiltinInteger
 ```
-Reinterpret a bitwise representation as a number.
+Reinterpret a bitwise representation to the corresponding number.

 ---
 We also propose several logical operations on `BuiltinByteString`s: